Published 19 Oct 2023

 - Spot and track red flags and assign appropriate corrective measures to the right personnel so issues are fixed sooner rather than later

-- Share your audits to your managers or safety officials in real-time with automatic report sharing
+- Share your audits with your managers or safety officials in real-time with automatic report sharing

 - Keep your data safe via unlimited cloud storage.
 Customize access so only authorized personnel can access your information